XxCHANDLERxX/notes/sci206/README.md

 Note: Liquid can also be compressed, like how you can hear people screaming underwater.
 So can solids. e.g. Putting your head on the train tracks.

-Demo: Line of 40 people getting pushed on stage.
+*Demo:*: Line of 40 people getting pushed on stage.
 Arms wave = transverse; pushed = longitudinal.

 Speed (V) of wave: